visol/google_cloud_storage/README.md

 Notice the first time you click on a folder in the File list module, it will take some time since the images must be fetched and downloaded for local processing.

+Notice you can also use environment variable to configure the storage.
+The environment variable should be surrounded by %.
+Example `%BUCKET_NAME%`

 ![](Documentation/driver-configuration-01.png)

 Logging